shieldgenerator7/Ersatzica/Ersatzica Wolf Princess/ErsatzicaWolfPrincess_2025.md

 *Nice!*

 She did note that now turning off the super strength made the bracers likely to fall off, but that was ok.
 Surely Mudrich could live with that, while Ersie came up with a better solution.
+[have muddy come to workshop to get bracers]

 *AWOOOOO!* (“Here!”)
 It was Wryonin’s family-summoning call.
 It was as if he had waited for her to finish.